Tutorial

 Adding a database

-Our greeting application is working fine, but we might want to add register the greeting requests in a persistent database, for auditing purposes.
+Our greeting application is working fine, but we might want to register the greeting requests in a persistent database, for auditing purposes.

-To do this we need to create the database service and inject it into the Greeter service.
-For this we can use the Databases library with SQLite support:
+To do this we need to create the database service and inject it into the

 Databases